Skip to content

 const mcp = loadMcp(sourceDir);

-generateClaude(agents, skills, mcp, plugins, sourceDir, join(generatedDir, "claude"));
+generateClaude(agents, skills, mcp, sourceDir, join(generatedDir, "claude"));

 generateOpencode(agents, skills, mcp, sourceDir, join(generatedDir, "opencode"));